This is the multi-page printable view of this section. Click here to print.

 2. Select the step type.

-1. Enter a valid values in the Create / Select Step, Step Description (optional), and Timeout fields.
+1. Enter a valid name in the Step name field.

 1. Add the necessary details by clicking the Details button.
 For more information, see: